syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Getting-Started.md

 Example: C:\Program Files (x86)\Syncfusion\Essential Studio\15.3.0.28\Xamarin\lib

-Refer [this](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfpdfviewer) link to know about the assemblies required for adding SfPdfViewer to your project.
+Refer [this link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfpdfviewer) to know about the assemblies required for adding SfPdfViewer control in a Xamarin project.

 ## Create a simple PDF Viewer